 It’s been a week and I am still working through it all in my mind.
 I am still holding in emotions.
 I know they will come out eventually but for now I choose to ignore those pesky little things.
 I mean.
 Is it possible to be pissed off and heartbroken at the same time?
-Is it possible to also be happy because if I could describe my emotions that’s probably how I would describe it.
-Happy, devastated, and pissed off!
+Is it possible to also be happy because if I could describe my emotions, that’s probably how I would describe it- happy, devastated, and pissed off!

 I think about how much money I had to spend to get these final papers.
 Money that could have been spent on the girls.
-I think of the stress surrounding them.
+I think of the stress surrounding the papers.
 As I look at them, I think of the constant heartache that led to them.
 It is not fair.
 It’s not fair to me and it sure as hell is not fair to the girls but it is our reality.

 I am divorced.
 I will be okay.
 The girls will be okay.
 Life does in fact go on.
 Time does heal.